 Before You Go.
 The game will be played indoors, but you'll only be indoors for 4 hours at most.
 This is Minnesota, and this is our winter.
 Their winter lasts from Halloween to Easter.

 So you should consult the Minneapolis Star-Tribune and St. Paul Pioneer Press websites for their forecasts.
-They're predicting colder weather than we usually ever get in New Jersey: Single digits for Sunday afternoon, and below zero for nighttime.
-Bundle the heck up!
-They're predicting snow for earlier in the week, so there will probably still be snow on the ground.
+Fortunately, they're predicting weather typical of what we usually get in winter in New Jersey: Low 30s for Monday afternoon, and mid-20s for nighttime.
+They're predicting snow for the preceding Saturday, so there will probably still be snow on the ground.
 Be advised.

 Minnesota is in the Central Time Zone, 1 hour behind New York.
 Adjust your timepieces accordingly.